-After graduating in 2014 in Geological Sciences (BSc, University of Naples Federico II), in 2017 I obtained a MSc degree in Natural Resources Geology (University of Roma Tre) focusing on Geodynamics.
-In 2016 I was awarded an Erasmus+ Grant which gave me the opportunity to work at my Master thesis in partnership with the University of Orleans, France.
+After having graduated in Geological Science (BSc, University of Naples Federico II, 2014), in 2017 I obtained a MSc degree in Natural Resources Geology (University of Roma Tre) focusing on Geodynamics.
+In 2016 I was awarded an Erasmus+ Grant which gave me the opportunity to work on my Master thesis in partnership with the University of Orleans, France.
 Main object of the project was the structural emplacement of the Ronda peridotites (Betic Cordillera, Spain), implying my involvement in local structural fieldwork and Raman Spectroscopy analyses at IMPMC, Paris.
 I was supervised by Prof L. Jolivet (University of Orleans), by Prof C. Faccenna and Dr F. Rossetti (University of Roma Tre).

 During my Master I also had the chance to handle active- and passive-source seismic data, acquired along the CROP-04 line (Southern Apennines), in collaboration with Dr N. Piana Agostinetti.

 I joined the University of Leeds (Ores and Mineralisation Group) in October 2018, to start my PhD.
 I am currently member of IoM3 (Intitute of Materials, Minerals and Mining) and SEG (Society of Economic Geologists).

 PhD project introduction

 The primary objective of my PhD is a spatial characterization of gold compositional variations in association with fault networks, to inform on the styles of Au-related mineralisation and identify potential hydrothermal fluid pathways at the local and regional scale.